fedora-infra/mirrormanager2/doc/structure.rst

 information in the database (filled in by the UMDL script) if the mirror is up to date or not (and mark it as such).

-* **refresh_mirrorlist_cache**
-This script generates a pickle file (with only basic python object) containing all the available mirrors listed in the database.
-This pickle file is loaded by MirrorList which uses it as data-source when returning the list of mirrors available to an user.

 * **update-EC2-netblocks**
 This script downloads information from amazon EC2 to keep an up to date list of which IPs are on amazon's EC2 thus allowing them to use the mirror